chesterkyles/TIL/docker/dockerfile-entries.md

 Note that the instruction is not case-senstitive; however, the convention is to use UPPERCASE to distinguish them from arguments more easily.

-Docker runs instructions in a `Dockerfile` in order.
-A `Dockerfile` **must begin with a `FROM` instruction**.
-The `FROM` instruction specified the _Parent Image_ from which you are building which may be preceded by one or more `ARG` instructions.

-Docker treats lines that _begin_ with a `#` as a comment, unless the line is a valid parser directive.
-A `#` marker anywhere else in a line is treated as an argument.

 Read more about `format` here: <https://docs.docker.com/engine/reference/builder/#format>

 ## Parser Directives

 Parser directives are optional.
-They do not addl layers to the build, and will not be shown as a build step.
+They do not add layers to the build, and will not be shown as a build step.
 They are written as special type of comment in the form `# directive=value`.

-Once a comment, empty line or builder instruction has been processed, Docker no longer looks for parser directives.
-Instead, it treats anything formatted as a parser directive as a comment and does not attempt to validate if it might be a parser directive.
-Therefore, all parser directives must be at the very top of a `Dockerfile`.

 Read more about Parser Directives here: <https://docs.docker.com/engine/reference/builder/#parser-directives>